 The goal of the KSSB KS Prep Summer Program is to offer experiential learning related to job exploration, development of job skills, and understanding workplace culture.
 This three-week-long session will provide advanced Expanded Core Curriculum experiences in a residential setting for participants who plan to enter the world of work or post-secondary education.
 All areas of the Expanded Core Curriculum are embedded into this life-changing program.

-KS Prep Program Information for 2021
+KS Prep Program Information for 2021 (click to open)

 - This ESY program is limited to 15 Participants.